Whitepaper

 input, hidden password prompts, and manages a .deny/

 directory convention with automatic gitignore management.
-Zero runtime
+Runtime

-6.6 Password Manager Integration
+7.6 Password Manager Integration

 Control data can be pushed to and pulled from 1Password (via